superfly/fly-ruby/README.md

 [![Test](https://github.com/superfly/fly-ruby/actions/workflows/test.yml/badge.svg)](https://github.com/superfly/fly-ruby/actions/workflows/test.yml)

-# Augment Ruby web apps on Fly.io
+This gem contains helper code and Rack middleware for deploying Ruby web apps on [Fly.io](https://fly.io).
+Supported features:

-[Fly.io](https://fly.io) offers a number of native features that can improve the perceived speed and observability of web applications with minimal configuration.
-This gem automates some of the work required to take advantage of these features.
+* Speed up apps by using region-local Postgresql replicas for database reads

-## Regional replicas
+## Speed up apps using region-local database replicas

-Running database replicas alongside your apps in multiple regions [is quick and easy with Fly's Postgresql cluster](https://fly.io/docs/getting-started/multi-region-databases/).
-This can increase the perceived speed of read-heavy applications.
+Fly's cross-region private networking makes it easy to run database replicas [alongside your app instances in multiple regions](https://fly.io/docs/getting-started/multi-region-databases/).
+These replicas can be used for faster reads, leading to faster application performance.

-The catch: in most primary/replica setups, you have one writeable primary located in a specific region.
-Fly solves this by allowing requests to be *replyed*, at the routing layer, in another region.
+Writes, however, will be slow if performed across regions.
+Fly allows web apps to specify that a request be *replayed*, at the routing layer, in another region.

-This repository includes the `fly-ruby` gem which will utomatcally route requests that write to the database to the primary region.
-It should work with any Rack-compatible Ruby framework.
+This gem includes Rack middleware to automatically route such requests to the primary region.
+It's designed should work with any Rack-compatible Ruby framework.

 Currently, it does this by:

 * modifying the `DATABASE_URL` to point apps to their local regional replica
 * replaying non-idempotent (post/put/patch/delete) requests in the primary region
-* catching Postgresql exceptions caused by writes to a read-only replica, and replaying these requests in the primary region
+* catching Postgresql exceptions caused by writes to a read-only replica, and asking for these requests to be replayed in the primary region
+* replaying all requests within a time threshold after a write, to avoid users seeing their own stale data due to replication lag

 ## Requirements